plone/training/docs/customizing-volto-light-theme/design-system-implementation.md

 # Design System Implementation & Theming

+The Robotarium has a look: workshop teal, a technical typeface, and surfaces that read like painted metal.
+This chapter turns that into a working theme.

+Nothing here is specific to robots.
+The steps are the ones you follow for any design handed to you—pull the decisions out of it, express them as tokens, and let VLT's components pick them up.

 ## Extracting Design Tokens

 When working with a given design, systematically extract design decisions.
 Identify: